Tips for Playing Inferno in CS2

 #How to

-Map Callouts
+Inferno Map Callouts in CS2

-Playing on a CT side
+Playing Inferno on the CT Side

 Playing the defensive side on Inferno consists of two key things: controlling “banana” and holding “short” and “long”.
 Let’s look separately at how a player in each position should play and what his goals are.